Ashhar-Azim/Ashhar_Portfolio/README.md

-- 👋 Hi, I’m Ashhar Azim
+- 👋 Hi, I’m Ashhar
 - 👀 I’m interested in Cyber-security and Web Development
 - 🌱 I’m currently learning React.js Node.js
 - 📫 How to reach me?
 Dženan#9207 on Discord